A New Film by Victoria Bugbee

 James Nester’s TAB is a dandy and always dressed to impress his piano students and later Elsa.
 His signature look is button down shirt, tie, maybe a vest and generally a suit coat.
 Tab prefers to take bubble baths when he is not primping in the mirror or donning elegant clothes.

 Avery Ryder Turner plays EMERY with quiet presences.
 As the Cinderella of the family he accepts his place as the laborer and dresses in simple work shirts, pants and boots.
 Marcia continually disparages and belittles him.
 Towards the end of the film, Emery explodes and unleashes years of pent up anger at his jail matron.

 “Since all the other characters’ costumes took over the bedroom set aside for wardrobe,” mentions Bugbee, “Emery’s clothes were thrown in a box in the kitchen.
 Ryder Turner who plays Emery surmised that is was fitting for his character to have his few things shoved downstair in the kitchen.
 Ryder said, ‘I guess it was one way to get an actor into character.'”

-Bugbee’s long time music collaborator Joe Deihl (Blue Like Jazz) has signed on to write the score and various musicians like Emily King, Kim Kalesti, and Amanda Platt and the Honey Cutters are lending songs to round out the score.
-Editor Matthew Brueckner has assembled a timeline in AVID and our editor will be announced shortly.
+Bugbee’s long time music collaborator Joe Deihl (Blue Like Jazz) has signed on to write the score and various musicians Grammy nominated Emily King, Kim Kalesti, Amanda Platt and the Honey Cutters, John Mason, Carter McNeill and Skeleton Breath are lending songs to round out the score.
+Assistant Editor Matthew Brueckner has assembled a timeline in AVID for editor K.A.
+Miille.
 We look forward to finishing Out of State-A Gothic Romance.